 If you’re looking to buy or rent in any of these locations and before you commit, ensure its the right property for you with our property report.
 We’ve made your research easy.

-London’s average house prices are the most expensive of any region of the UK, sitting at an average of £514,000, as of October 2021.
-This is much higher than the UK average of £270,708, where there has been an annual price rise of 10%.
+London’s average house prices are the most expensive of any region of the UK, sitting at an average of £537,000 in September 2023.
+This is much higher than the UK average of £291,000.

 So, unsurprisingly, it doesn’t feature on the list of cheapest places to buy a house.

-While rents did fall slightly in London due to the pandemic exodus these are now returning to pre-pandemic levels.
+Average rental prices in London are £2,192, 70% higher than the rest of the UK average which is £1,283.
 The rental market across the UK is busy again with rents rising.
 London is still by no means the cheapest place to rent.

 What is the cost of living for Londoners?

-Cost of living for a single person is around £851 a month, not including rent.
+Cost of living in London for a single person is around £1,100 a month, not including rent.
 However, there are many factors that will affect how much someone will pay, including:

 Many choose to live in a London commuter town as a way to get easy access to the city centre, while still being more affordable.
 However, for some, the pull of the capital can’t be ignored.

+Which areas in London are the cheapest?
 While the above might have painted a somewhat bleak picture, London is made up of many different areas, some more affordable than others.
-Let’s take a look at some average rents in London, as well as sold prices*.
+Let’s take a look at some average monthly upper quartile rents in London (between 1 April 2022 to 31 March 2023), as well as sold prices*.

 12 – Bromley